-These melt-in-your-mouth baked pumpkin donuts with brown butter glaze make the fall season one of the most spectacular time of the year.
+These melt-in-your-mouth Baked Pumpkin Donuts with Brown Butter Glaze make the fall season one of the most spectacular time of the year.
 These donuts are a real crowd pleaser, though I just about finished the entire batch myself.

 These baked pumpkin donuts are super soft and tender and packed full of flavor.
 The pumpkin puree makes these donuts incredibly moist.
 Unlike yeast donuts, these baked pumpkin donuts aren’t chewy or stretchy inside.
 Instead, once you bite into it, it will melt in your mouth.

 And oh, the glaze.
 The brown butter glaze adds a layer of sweet nuttiness that will make you lick your fingers and lips after each bite.
 You might actually even lick everything that the brown butter glaze touched – the spatula, the bowl used for dipping the donuts, the cooling rack or parchment paper it dripped on…

 It’s things like these melt-in-your-mouth Baked Pumpkin Donuts with Brown Butter Glaze that makes the fall season one of the most spectacular time of the year.
 Though come winter, spring and summer, I think I’ll still be making these Mini Baked Pumpkin Donuts.

-- ⅓ cup (70 grams) sunflower oil
+- 1/3 cup sunflower oil

 - 2 large eggs

-- ⅔ cups (130 grams) granulated sugar
+- 2/3 cups granulated sugar

-- 1 cup (220 grams) canned pumpkin puree
+- 1 cup canned pumpkin puree

-- 1½ teaspoon pumpkin spice mix
+- 1 1/2 teaspoons pumpkin spice mix

 - 1 teaspoon vanilla extract